 - Medium green for normal C functions with debug information - Light green for functions known to the debugger only through an assembler label - Medium or light yellow for interrupt handlers, with the same distinctions as for green.

-The numbers represent the number of cycles spent in, or between, the function invocations.
+The timing information represents the number of cycles spent in, or between, the function invocations.